 My favorite way to enjoy coffee is with a little added Silk Unsweetened Organic Soymilk and a packet of stevia.
 I also often make a blended coffee in the Vitamix with a scoop of unsweetened or chocolate whey protein, a tablespoon of coconut oil and a splash of Silk Almond Coconut Blend or organic soymilk.
 It provides great energy for your morning workout and tastes like an amazing latte, too!

-Speaking of fat blasting workouts, I do a lot of intense exercise with my CrossFit training.
+I do a lot of intense exercise with my CrossFit training, so it’s important to balance intense training with recovery and mobility.

 Seated Torso Twist for Core & Lower Back Mobility